Fielding (cricket): Attacking and defending

-The main decision for a fielding captain is to strike a balance between setting an attacking field and a defensive field.
 An attacking field is one in which fielders are positioned in such a way that they are likely to take catches, and thus likely to get the batter out.
 Such a field generally involves having many fielders close to the batter.
-For a pace bowler, an attacking field will usually include multiple slips (termed a cordon) and a gully; these are common positions for catching miss-hit shots.
+For a pace bowler, an attacking field will usually include multiple slips (termed a cordon) and a gully; these are common positions for catching mishit shots.
 For a spin bowler, attacking positions include one or two slips, short leg or silly point.

 A defensive field is one in which most of the field is within easy reach of one or more fielders; the batter will therefore find it difficult to score runs.
 This generally involves having most fielders some distance from, and in front of, the batter, in positions where the ball is most likely to be hit.
 Defensive fields generally have multiple fielders stationed close to the boundary rope to prevent fours being scored, and others close to the fielding circle, where they can prevent singles.

 Many elements govern the decisions on field placements, including: the tactical situation in the match; which bowler is bowling; how long the batter has been in; the wear on the ball; the state of the wicket; the light and weather conditions; or the time remaining until the next interval in play.